nicusX/cc-flink-udf-examples/README.md

 ### Registering UDFs

-Before using a UDF in SQL you need to register it using a `CREATE FUNCTION` statement:
+Before using a UDF in SQL, you need to register it using a `CREATE FUNCTION` statement:

 ```sql
 CREATE FUNCTION `<function-name>`